SnowPilotOrg/dedupe_it/README.md

 ## Future improvements
-NOTE: I'm already testing some of these features locally.
-If you want early access, feel free to email me at ben@snowpilot.com or fill out the form on the demo site (https://dedupe.it)

 - **Incremental / stream deduplication**: Persist the vector database and groupings to deduplicate new records without reprocessing the whole dataset.
 - **Custom rules**: Allow specifying custom guidelines, either fuzzy (ex. "consider international subsidiaries to be distinct entities") or deterministic (always use the values from the last updated record when merging).
 - **Integrations**: Excel, Google Sheets, Google Forms, Salesforce, Hubspot, Snowflake, etc.

+NOTE: Some of these features are already in the works.
+If you have requests or want early access, email founders@snowpilot.com or fill out the form on the demo site (https://dedupe.it)

 ## Self-hosting